jackbsteinberg/std-toast/README.md

 The `<std-toast>` element provides a subtle, non-interruptive notification to the user.
-The toast will appear at a customized time and position on the screen, and will typically contain a message and optionally action and dismiss buttons (though other markup in the element is supported).
+The toast will appear at a customized time and position on the screen, and will typically contain a message and optionally action and dismiss buttons (though arbitrary markup in the element is supported).
 The contents will be announced to a screen reader (politely or assertively depending on `type` [see [attributes](####attributes)]), and the optional action / dismiss buttons will appear next in the tabbing order.